Skip to main content

 • GET /leads/intake

-Leadping rejects lp_src_ source keys for account, business, user, analytics, setup, and other non-ingestion API operations.
+Leadping rejects lp_src_ source keys for account, organization, user, analytics, setup, and other non-ingestion API operations.
 For setup and validation details, see Sending Leads to Leadping.

-Treat user tokens, business API keys, and source keys as secrets.
+Treat user tokens, agent assertions and refresh tokens, organization API keys, and source keys as secrets.
 Store them outside source code, transmit them only over HTTPS, rotate them after exposure, and revoke credentials that are no longer needed.
+WorkOS agent access tokens are short-lived and should not be persisted.
 The generated SDKs do not own token storage, API key storage, refresh flows, or secret rotation.
 Keep credentials in your application infrastructure and inject the correct Authorization header into the Kiota request adapter.